d-protsenko/tutorials/userguide/code_style.md

     * This method should be marked with `@ItemRevert` annotation
 * Plugin naming guidelines:
     * Plugin name represent actor or strategy it supposed to register
-    * Plugin name is writter in English with `UpperCamelCase` style with `Plugin` word in it.
+    * Plugin name is written in English with `UpperCamelCase` style with `Plugin` word in it.
 * Plugin and it's methods must be documented with JavaDoc
 * Plugin's JavaDoc must contain info on how to resolve actor or strategy from IOC